 The SUTs build up on the concept that the amount of a product available for use within the economy must have been supplied either by domestic production or by imports.
-The same amount of the product entering an economy during an accounting period must be used for intermediate consumption, final consumption, capital formation (including changes in inventories) or exports.
+The same amount of the product entering an economy during an accounting period must be used for intermediate consumption, final consumption, (including capital formation changes inventories) or exports.
 The TSA uses this framework to estimate tourism product shares, tourism industry shares, Gross Value Added Tourism Industries (GVATI), Tourism Direct Gross Value Added (TDGVA), and Tourism Direct Gross Domestic Product (TDGDP).